Phildunn81/Morsecode/README.md

+#Morescode Challenge

-A 3 hour challenge to produce a morsecode translator
+- 3 hour challenge
+- Produce a morsecode translator
+- It takes an input of text and outputs the corresponding morse-code

-Styling it basically if there was time
+- Styling it in Sass if there is time

+(functional solution)